wizzat/arsimto/README.md

 The Unix filesystem is a tree structure.
 I am implementing an acyclic graph structure on top of the Unix filesystem by storing Pool names in a directory with symlinks to other Pools and Assets.
 If you create cycles in the graph (say dc01 :: switch01 :: dc01) then arsimto will be unhappy, and so will you be.
 If you think you have a case for a cycle in the graph, let's discuss it.

 The Unix filesystem has a very well-understood API.
 Because I'm not storing data in the files, only file names, the API to traverse the data outside of arsimto is "ls", "mv", "find", "rm", and "ln."
 You will find you don't need "cat" or "grep" commands since the data is stored only in filename metadata.

+FAQs
+====

+ * Q: Backups?
+A: Try tar -zcvPf backup.tgz /path/to/arsimto/AssetsPoolsDir.
+ * Q: Many simultaneous users?
+A: Try putting AssetsPoolsDir into git.
+This might also be considered your "backup."
+ * Q: Oh noes I deleted half my infrastructure!
+A: Did you do backups or keep everything in git?
+Try that.